Sage-Bionetworks/schematic/README.md

 ```

 > [!NOTE]
-> !!TODO!!
-You will notice a new `.synapseCache` folder is created alongside the `.synapseConfig` file.
-This is where all your non-manifest assets will be stored(?)
+> You will notice a new `.synapseCache` folder is created alongside the `.synapseConfig` file. if your `config.yml` does not specify `.synapseCache`
+> as the location in which to store your manifests, assets retrieved in ways other than through the CLI will be stored in this cache folder.

 **Create and modify the `config.yml`**